CloudCraftProjects/CloudPlane/README.md

 # CloudPlane

-A 1.20.6 Minecraft server fork of [Pufferfish](https://github.com/pufferfish-gg/Pufferfish) with some more patches.
+A 1.20.6 Minecraft server fork of [Paper](https://github.com/PaperMC/Paper) and [Pufferfish](https://github.com/pufferfish-gg/Pufferfish) with some more patches.
 This fork is mainly designed to fit the CloudCraft Minecraft network.

 ## Features